nwertzberger/streams-vs-loops/README.md

 # streams-vs-loops
 Streams Versus Loops

-I've discovered that, for very tight loops, streams and collections don't compete with regular for loops and arrays.
-I would also like to mention that, despite whatever performance costs you may have for these streams in this case, the stream api and collections are far more readable, and, if looping over more complicated functions, would represent a negligible cost.
+For very tight loops, streams and collections don't compete with regular for loops and arrays.
+Despite whatever performance costs you may have for these streams in this case, the stream api and collections are far more readable, and, if looping over more complicated functions, probably doesn't cost all that much.

+This is more of a "Function calls cost" proof, and i will just assume the huge performance difference may have more to do with what the JIT + L2 caches can pull off in the more dense example.

 # Running this